tpill90/steam-lancache-prefill/README.md

 However, if there is a newer version of an app that is available, then **SteamPrefill** will re-download the app.
 Due to how Lancache works, this subsequent run should complete much faster than the initial prefill (example below used a 10gbit connection).
-Any data that was previously downloaded, will be retrieved from the Lancache, while any new data from the update will be retreived from the internet.
+Any data that was previously downloaded, will be retrieved from the Lancache, while any new data from the update will be retrieved from the internet.

 <img src="https://raw.githubusercontent.com/tpill90/steam-lancache-prefill/master/docs/Prefill-New-Version-Available.png" width="830" alt="Prefill run when app has an update">